 / Ideas / An imperative, pure and effective specification language

 This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and is currently being worked on by Max Smith.
-It is supervised by Patrick Ferris and Anil Madhavapeddy as part of my Planetary Computing project.
+It is supervised by Patrick Ferris and Anil Madhavapeddy as part of the Planetary Computing project.

 Summary